In Car Park 4, off Somerset Road inside Gate 20.

 Even on warm days, it may be cooler in the covered and/or shaded areas of the stands in Centre and No.1 Courts and an extra layer of clothing may be required.

-News, live scores, statistics, results, interviews, photos and videos are available on the official Wimbledon website hosted by IBM at wimbledon.com, and on the official Wimbledon iPhone and Android apps.
+News, live scores, statistics, results, interviews, photos and videos are available on the official Wimbledon website hosted by IBM at wimbledon.com.

 There are a limited number of reserved spaces for ticket holding wheelchair users on Centre, No.1 Court, No.2 Court and No.3 Court.
 For safety reasons NO other seating on these courts may be occupied by wheelchair users.